-Housed at the City Park Campus Library, the Popular Reading Collection provides a collection of popular fiction and non-fiction to meet the vocational, recreational, and interest needs of Delgado faculty, students, and staff.
+Housed at each campus/site Library, the Popular Reading Collection provides a collection of popular fiction and non-fiction to meet the vocational, recreational, and interest needs of Delgado faculty, students, and staff.
 This collection has limited annual funding since it only supports the curriculum in a tangential fashion.
+The Popular Reading Collection acquires books in all formats (cloth, hardcover, and paperback), and is cataloged using minimal bibliographic call number information.